LLNL/pysaber/README.md

 sklearn
 matplotlib
 ```
-The above python packages will be installed automatically if you follow the procedure outlined in the installation section below.
+The python packages in the above dependency list will be installed automatically if you follow the procedure outlined in the installation section below.

 ## Installation
 `pysaber` is installed using the python package manager pip.